amigavision/amigavision.github.io/best.md

 The Steam Deck isn't want we'd call *pocketable*, but it has a large 16:10, 800p screen that is *optimal* for Amiga scaling, as well as some trackpad controls that are great to use in a pinch as an Amiga mouse.

+It also supports native 50hz PAL which means it will not stutter in Amiga games, unlike handhelds that only a support 60hz refresh rate.

 It is a lot more expensive, bigger, and heavier than the Retroid Pocket, but if this size device is more in line with what you want, it is certainly a great device — and screen! — for Amiga emulation.

 The Steam Deck currently retails for about $900(!) for the OLED variant.